What is Underinsured Coverage? What You Need To Know, How Much You Need & Where To Get It

 You may see uninsured and underinsured coverage listed on your motorcycle insurance policy as:

 Example showing how Supplementary Uninsured/Underinsured Motorists Coverage is listed on a motorcycle insurance policy (will look similar on different policies).
 This example shows the motorcyclist has $50,000/$100,000 which will pay the motorcyclist up to $50,000 and up to $50,000 for a passenger and no more!

 Benefits of Underinsured Coverage

-Do You Need Underinsured Coverage?
+Do I Need Underinsured Coverage?

 If you want or need to protect yourself when you are injured by a cager who has little or no insurance, you need underinsured coverage.
-Don’t complain about getting only $16,666 (after a one third legal fee) when your ankle is broken because of a driver who has only $25,000 insurance.
+Don’t complain about getting only $16,666 (after a one-third legal fee) when your ankle is broken because of a driver who has only $25,000 insurance.